Darkcast/letsGO/README.md

 ## Description

-The most simplest/easiest way to install Golang on linux distros.
+The most simplest/easiest way to install Golang on linux and now on MacOs distros.

 `letsGo.sh` is a Bash script designed to automate the installation and updating of Go (Golang) on Linux systems.